Eskom September 2025 Load Shedding Schedule - Live Power Updates & Blackout Information

 What's the difference between Eskom and municipal load shedding?

 Current Status: No load shedding currently implemented.
-Eskom currently has no load shedding scheduled for July 2025
+Eskom currently has no load shedding scheduled for September 2025

 Eskom provides the national schedule that most areas follow, but some municipalities like City of Cape Town and City Power (Johannesburg) implement their own schedules.
 Municipal schedules may differ in timing and duration from the standard Eskom schedule.

-Why is load shedding worse in winter?
+Why is load shedding affected by seasonal patterns?

 🔧 Quick Reference Guide